 - The name of the individual taking the medication(s); - The month and year the record is for; - The name of the primary physician or other authorized practitioner; - The name of the medication(s) and how it is to be taken, as ordered by the physician or other authorized practitioner; - The time the medication(s) is to be taken; - Any medication sensitivities and allergies.
-If there are not any known allergies then 'NKA' (no known allergies) or 'NKDA' (no known drug allergies) should be listed on the record; - The signatures and identifying initials of ALL staff or other providers who assisted with medications; and

-- Each time a PRN (as needed) medication is given the above items apply as well as the staff or other provider will note the reason the PRN medication was given and the results of the medication. - Cheyenne Village is transitioning to the use of an electronic MAR (eMAR): - Specific process will be given as the transition moves forward - When administering a controlled medication, the number of pills must be counted before a dose is poured.
+If there are not any known allergies then 'NKA' (no known allergies) or 'NKDA' (no known drug allergies) should be listed on the record; - The signatures and identifying initials of ALL staff or other providers who assisted with medications; and - Each time a PRN (as needed) medication is given the above items apply as well as the staff or other provider will note the reason the PRN medication was given and the results of the medication. - Cheyenne Village uses an electronic MAR (eMAR): - When administering a controlled medication, the number of pills must be counted before a dose is poured.
 Then the dose that is being poured for administration must be signed out on the count sheet (as well as initialed on the MAR).
 If the number of pills does not match the count sheet, the Team Leader and nurse need to be notified; missing controlled medications must be reported, as it is a serious issue.